-The instructions below assume that you followed the Contributing to Code Development including a python virtualenv.
+The instructions below assume that you followed the How to get started with development? including a python virtualenv.

 PyCharm

 Open the settings dialog and navigate to "Project Interpreter".
 Click on the gear button in the upper left corner and select "Add Local".
 Find the python binary in the virtualenv (bin/python in the repository root) and confirm.
 Open a file that contains tests and set a breakpoint.
 Right click in the test and select "Debug <name of test>".
 Afterwards you can re-run the same test in the debugger using the appropriate keyboard shortcut (e.g. Shift-F9, depending on platform and configured layout).